image-source-control/image-source-control/readme.txt

 - Improvement: load ISC fields only for images present in the currently edited page
 - Improvement: when the source of the featured image is displayed below post excerpts, it does no longer use the pre-text defined in the Overlay options.
 It now says "Featured image" by default and can be changed using the `isc_featured_image_source_pre_text` filter
+- Fix: plugin options could miss default values on new installations

 = 2.6.0 =